joerick/pyinstrument/README.md

       --no-unicode          force ascii text output
       --color               force ansi color text output
       --no-color            force no color text output
+      -m MODULE_NAME        searches sys.path for the named module and runs the corresponding .py file as a script.

 ### Profile a specific chunk of code